Achievable logoAchievable logo

 Monosaccharide types and structures showing aldoses and ketoses

-Glucose, with the chemical formula C6H12O6, is a vital energy source for humans.
-Other important monosaccharides include galactose, a component of lactose (milk sugar), and fructose, which is found in sucrose (common table sugar and fruit).
+Glucose, with the chemical formula C6H12O6, is a major energy source for humans.
+Other important monosaccharides include galactose (a component of lactose, or milk sugar) and fructose (found in sucrose, the sugar in many fruits and in table sugar).

-Although glucose, galactose, and fructose all share the same molecular formula (C6H12O6), they are structural isomers.
-Their distinct chemical behaviors arise from differences in the arrangement of functional groups around their asymmetric carbons, and notably, each of these sugars contains more than one chiral center.
+Even though glucose, galactose, and fructose share the same molecular formula (C6H12O6), they’re structural isomers.
+That means they differ in how their atoms are connected and arranged.
+Their different chemical behaviors come from differences in the placement of functional groups around their asymmetric carbons.
+Importantly, each of these sugars has more than one chiral center.

 Hexose isomers glucose, galactose, and fructose with structural differences